 Do not attempt to take the photo of the ladies up close.
 Or else they will certainly make a big scene and hurl vulgarities at you…

 Then there is the Venustempel Sex Museum.
 This is the first and oldest sex museum in the world.
 On display, is an extensive collection of erotic pictures and stuff.
 Everything is sex-related, very fitting for its theme anyway.
 It’s frankly not that interesting but more for a good laugh.

 People often referred Amsterdam as ‘Venice of the North’ for their similarity.
 However, the fact is that Amsterdam has got more bridges and canals than Venice.
 Anyhow, both cities are equally beautiful and charming in their own ways.

 The best thing for me is a stroll along Amsterdam’s charming canal ring.
 And the skinny canal houses lining alongside complete the picturesque setting.
 There are lesser water activities after dark and the reflection exudes a sense of tranquillity.
 It’s just so DAM nice!
 So I am hoping that the following pictures are able to provide some of that feel.

 It’s really amazing to be here.
 And to think that the area was swamplands before replaced by the canals.

-STAY: Inntel Hotels Amsterdam Centre
+STAY: Inntel Hotels Amsterdam Centre review

 The decent-sized double room comes with a comfy bed that ensures a good night rest.
 The hotel itself is very clean and the friendly management staffs make our stay a very pleasant one.
 I will not hesitate to stay here again.